matthewmorrone/bos-philly/README.md

 + Change the database credentials in wpconfig.php

 ## To-Do List

++ Fix post page appearances
++ Include descriptions and DJ-to-Event relationships in CSVs
++ Document steps for deployment to server

+### Appearance
 + Use flex for layout where appropriate
 + Fix particle animations

-### Appearance
 + On mobile, remove hover and put titles under grid cells
 + Sticky header animation doesn't seem worth the trouble
 + Charity animation should be slower and more chaotic